gjngeldenhuis/puppetcerts/README.md

 * Research and explain options found in openssl-exts.cnf file which sets the settings for the puppet ca can be found at */opt/puppet/share/vendor/ruby/1.9.1/gems/httparty-0.11.0/spec/fixtures/ssl/openssl-exts.cnf*
 * Read about perfect forwarding security and how it is applicable to us?
+* How do you split out multiple masters?
+What is the certificate setup.
+What is the aliases.
+Where is the whitelists etc.

 files to investigate
 /opt/puppet/lib/ruby/site_ruby/1.9.1/puppet/face/certificate.rb